frank-scrapbook/frankpengau/README.md

-- 👋 Hi, I’m @frankpengau
+- 👋 Hi, I’m Frank
-- 👀 I’m interested in ...
+- 👀 I’m interested in Software Development, Cyber Security and Machine Learning
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning all of the above.
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on Open Source projects and side projects.
-- 📫 How to reach me ...
+- 📫 How to reach me @frankpengau

 <!---
 frankpengau/frankpengau is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.